illandril/FoundryVTT-turn-marker/README.md

 All features can be enabled or disabled.
 Each marker type can be separately enabled or disabled based on user roles (GM vs Player).

 Marker images are not (currently) configurable, but I may consider changing this if there is enough demand, so feel free to open a GitHub Issue for the module to request a different image.

+---

+Does this module not quite meet your combat needs?
+Consider [Combat Booster](https://foundryvtt.com/packages/combatbooster).
+Note: I am not affiliated with, and have not ever even used this module - I just know some other former "TurnMarker-alt" switched to this module.